 The mount is extremely stable, but also extremely hard to see through the polar scope to align.
-I was reading through the Sky Watcher literature on that, and instructions on how to set the mount's setting circles is in the same section.
-I was regretting my purchase decision, but after some further research I figured out that a Goto scope really doesn't need setting circles.
+I was reading through the Sky Watcher manual, and instructions on how to set the mount's setting circles is in the same section as polar aligning.
+After reading through the setting circles procedure, I was regretting my purchase decision.
+But after some further research I figured out that a Goto scope really doesn't need setting circles.
 All that is needed is an accurate polar alignment, and supposedly the ASIAIR will help with that also.
 That will have to wait until November due to our upcoming travel schedule.

 I did use the telescope on the mount and the 6D Mark II to get this sun image, but I slewed over to it with the controller rather than using Goto.
 Unlike a few recent images shot with the DSLR lens filter, this is the color of the filter and the image is not colorized.
 The sunspots are getting interesting.